weaveworks/weave/weavedns/README.md

 This isn't very useful unless the container is also attached to the weave network (as in the last line above).

+### Supplying the domain search path

+Again, when using `docker run`, you will usually want to supply a domain search path so that you can use unqualified hostnames.
+Use `--dns-search=.` to make the resolver use the container's domain, or e.g., `--dns-search=weave.local` to make it look in `weave.local`.

 ### Adding containers to DNS